John Dory: Habitat

 John Dory are benthopelagic coastal fish, found on the coasts of Africa, South East Asia, New Zealand, Australia, the coasts of Japan, and on the coasts of Europe.
-They live near the seabed, living in depths from 5 metres (15 ft) to 360 metres (1200 ft).
+They live near the seabed, living in depths from 5 to 360 m.
 They are normally solitary.
+John Dory are more commonly found in the waters of the North Island of New Zealand than the colder waters surrounding the South Island.

 Reproduction and lifespan

-When John Dories are 3 or 4 years of age, they are ready to reproduce.
+When John Dories are three or four years of age, they are ready to reproduce.
 This happens around the end of winter.
 They are substrate scatterers, which means that they release sperm and eggs into the water to fertilize.
 Typical lifespan is about 12 years in the wild.

 As food

-The cookery writer Eliza Acton observes in her 1845 book, Modern Cookery for Private Families, that John Dory "though of uninviting appearance, is considered by some person(s) as the most delicious fish that appears at [the] table".
-She recommends simply baking it "very gently", avoiding drying it out in the oven.
+Cookery writer Eliza Acton in her 1845 book Modern Cookery for Private Families observed that John Dory "though of uninviting appearance, is considered by some persons as the most delicious fish that appears at table".
+She recommends simply baking it "very gently", to avoid drying it out in the oven.

+John Dory is a popular choice among professional chefs due to the versatility of the fish, though access to home cooks is limited; the bycatch fish is not typically sold at supermarkets.